-A Genetic Link Between Black Coffee + Dark Chocolate
+A Genetic Link Between Black Coffee and Dark Chocolate

 Do you salivate over the darkest, blackest coffee in your mug?
 No creamers, additives or extra flavors—just jet-black fuel running through your veins?
 Then studies show you are most likely to reach for a dark, bitter chocolate too.
-These tendencies may not just be a tastebud thing—it’s possible that your passion for the strongest, blackest cup of joe and the darkest chocolate may have been brewing in your DNA the whole time.
+These tendencies may not just be a taste bud thing—it’s possible that your passion for the blackest, strongest cup of joe and the darkest chocolate may have been brewing in your DNA the whole time.

 The same goes for chocolate.
 That coffee gene is also found in people preferring bitter, dark chocolate vs. milk chocolate.
 Dark chocolate vs. milk chocolate has a much lower sugar content and fewer calories.
 But beware—although chocolate contains some caffeine, it also contains a caffeine-related stimulant called theobromine.
 Overdoing it when it comes to this compound in the dark chocolate can increase heart rate and ruin your mood.
 Although consuming small amounts of dark chocolate each day is linked to antioxidants that help reduce inflammation, keep a heart healthy, lower the risk of diabetes, block cholesterol, boost mood and concentration, don’t forget that dark chocolate is packed with calories too, so be good to your waistline.
 Everything in moderation.